sbx320/docker-clang/README.md

 # docker-clang
-Docker image using Alpine Linux with preinstalled clang
+Docker image using Ubuntu 16.04 with preinstalled clang